UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

 petalinux-build
 ```

 - Finally, the module has to be added to the RootFS file system.
 First of all go to the directory `<petalinux_project_directory>/project-spec/meta-user/conf/` and add the following line to the file `user-rootfsconfig`.
+This process is explained in the [Petalinux Tools Documentation.
+Reference Guide.
+Page 83](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug1144-petalinux-tools-reference-guide.pdf) in the *Add existent recipe into RootFS*.

 ```
 CONFIG_dpu